Three Ways to Show Up as Your Authentic Self

 The dreaded “Nothing to see here for now" where your LinkedIn posts would appear?
 Or a string of disconnected likes and shares from your company’s account?

 It’s no secret that prospective buyers search salespeople on LinkedIn when deciding whether a meeting is worth their time or not.
 The research supports this: LinkedIn showed that profile completeness is the most impactful social-selling factor for sales reps who want to hit their number.
-In fact, the architect of that study was recently a guest on our podcast.
+In fact, the architect of that study was

 Even for sellers with well-curated profiles, there’s still the danger of coming off as inauthentic.
 To truly differentiate yourself, share news and research that interests you, articles that allow you to share a personal take instead of merely a summary.